methnen/m-chart/README.md

 For full documentation please see the [Wiki](https://github.com/methnen/m-chart/wiki).

-To contribute, report issue, or make feature requests use [Github](https://github.com/methnen/m-chart).
+To contribute, report issues, or make feature requests use [Github](https://github.com/methnen/m-chart).

 ## Installation ##